Skip to main content

 Fundamentals

-You’ve asked a question that gets to the very heart of our modern relationship with technology and our own bodies ∞ How can you be certain that your personal from a is not being sold?
+You’ve asked a question that gets to the very heart of our modern relationship with technology and our own bodies ∞ How can you be certain that your personal health data from a wellness app is not being sold?
 The unease behind this question is valid.

 You commit to a wellness protocol, meticulously tracking your sleep, nutrition, or hormonal cycle, believing this intimate data serves one purpose ∞ your own health journey.
 The thought that this same information could become a commodity, traded between corporations without your full awareness, can feel like a profound violation of trust.